hillaryychan/COMP3231/notes/16_Multiprocessors.md

 A **Bus Based UMA** is the simplest multiprocessor, where more than one processor is on a single bus connected to memory.
 The bus bandwidth becomes a bottle neck with more than just a few CPUs.

 Each processor has a cache to reduce its need to access to memory.
-The hope is tha most accesses are to the local cache.
+The hope is that most accesses are to the local cache.
 Even so, the bus bandwidth still becomes a bottle neck with many CPUs.

 ![bus based uma](../imgs/16-9_bus-based-uma.jpg)